Elkfox/shopify-theme-framework/docs/_documentation/concrete-variants.md

 concrete.Variants handles the following
  - Sets up an event listener for each option selector.
- - `_getCurrentOptions` Maps the each option selector into json whether they be a select dropdown or radio buttons.
+ - `_getCurrentOptions` Maps each option selector into JSON whether they be a select dropdown or radio buttons.
  - `_getVariantFromOptions` Returns the variant from each of the currently selected options.
  - `_onSelectChange`: Triggers the jQuery `variantChange` event passing in the current variant as an event parameter.
 Fires the following passing in the current variant:
    - `_updateMasterSelect(variant)`